Babkal/JobLister/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 I have built this project as a practice project while I was learning Laravel.
-JobLister is a simple job listing website where companies can post job vacancies and job seekers can find jobs in specific categories.
+JobLister is a simple job search website where companies can post job vacancies and job seekers can find jobs in specific categories.

-Some new concepts I have learned while builiding JobLister:
+#### Some new concepts I have learned while builiding JobLister:
 * The MVC architecture
 * Database migration
 * Authentication and Autherization